-It has been a rollercoaster few months between the anti-hESC court cases as well as Geron and ACT receiving the OK from the FDA to proceed with initial clinical trials of stem cell-based therapies.
+It has been a rollercoaster few months between the anti-hESC court cases as well as Geron and Advanced Cell Technology (ACT) receiving the OK from the FDA to proceed with initial clinical trials of stem cell treatments.
 It’s OK to be excited about the clinical trials and I for one am, but we have to avoid getting ahead of ourselves or having unrealistic expectations moving forward.
 So let’s take a breather and do some analysis of where we are and the road ahead.

 As someone who has been in science 2 decades, I have been involved in a lot of different kinds of research and experiments.
 I’ve never been more excited about a type of research than I am today about stem cell research.
 However, we face critical challenges to get stem cell-based therapies to the clinic.
 Often these challenges are overlooked or ignored, but that doesn’t make them any less real.
 Understanding these realities is crucial for having a vision of what lies ahead and wisely picking the best roads to take.

-Some of the challenges can be illustrated by looking at the 2 biotech companies in the news recently, Geron and ACT, for getting FDA approval to proceed with their initial clinical trials.
+Some of the challenges with stem cell treatments can be illustrated by looking at the 2 biotech companies in the news recently, Geron and ACT, for getting FDA approval to proceed with their initial clinical trials.

 One of the key challenges to getting a drug to the clinic is simple, but devilish: money.
 Research is expensive no matter where you are or what field you are in, but getting a drug (and remember stem cell based therapies are indeed considered drugs) all the way through clinical trials to final FDA approval to actually be used to treat patients is incredibly expensive.